Shepherd Neame Brewery: History

 Mares's unexpected death at the age of 45 in 1864 placed Percy Neame, at the age of 28, as the stronger partner with Henry Shepherd, and with the challenge left to him in Mares's successful expansion programme he brought the Faversham Brewery well into the Neame family's dominion.
 Jonathan Neame is the fifth generation of his family to run the business.
-His late father, Robert, was the company's first-ever President.
+His father, Robert, was the company's first-ever President.

 Shepherd Neame has embraced 21st-century brewing techniques, for instance, using PDX Reactor Technology for the heat treatment of wort, rather than the traditional method, using a calandria.
 This has led to a reduction in energy consumption of 50%.
 Its cask, keg, and bottling lines are all equally high tech, utilising robotics and the latest SAP software to minimise the use of natural resources, while maximising beer quality.
 Its cardboard packaging is 100% recyclable, and the brewery uses lightweight glass for bottled beer.
 It also installed a new state-of-the-art Yeast Propagation Plant, which will reduce energy consumption.
 The brewery has repeatedly pioneered sustainable brewing methods.
 It recycles 97% of the grain and hops used in the brewing process as animal feed on local farms and holds a Feed Materials Assurance Scheme certificate.
 Waste is separated into recyclable elements, and the waste oil from its managed pubs and the brewery's kitchens is collected and converted into biofuel.
-Its Water Recovery Plant, installed in 2014, allows the wastewater from brewing and cleaning to be recycled rather than sent to the drain.

-Along with the Three Tuns Brewery in Shropshire, Shepherd Neame claims to be the oldest brewery in Great Britain.
+Its Water Recovery Plant, installed in 2014, allows the wastewater from brewing and cleaning to be recycled rather than sent to the drain.Along with the Three Tuns Brewery in Shropshire, Shepherd Neame claims to be the oldest brewery in Great Britain.
 Three Tuns was licensed in 1642, 56 years earlier than Shepherd Neame.
 However, there is evidence that brewing has taken place on the Shepherd Neame site since at least 1573, over a century before the establishment of the current brewery.